-The Twisted Hierarchical Agenda of the Modern Church System
+The Twisted Hierarchical Agenda of the Institutional Church System

-In the modern “church” system today there is hierarchy.
-Ecclesiastical men rule over their denominational members and use Scripture to support their notions.
-Unfortunately, all who partake of the harlot “church” system are completely unaware that they have been deceived into believing in fabrications of God’s Word.
+In the modern church system today, there is hierarchy.
+Ecclesiastical church men rule over their denominational members and use Scripture to support their notions.
+Unfortunately, all who partake of the harlot church system are completely unaware that they have been deceived into believing fabrications of God’s word.

-Religious hirelings who believe they are “called” and have the “right” by God to create a religious man-driven controlled environment for sheeple to “worship” in.
-These men assert their “authority” over them, while at the same time making a living off of their backs.
+Religious hirelings believe they are called and have the divine right by God to create a mandated religious man-driven controlled environment and call it 'worship.'
+These men assert their authority overs while at the same time making a living off of their backs.

-If you have an interlinear Bible, or a Greek lexicon with you, the evidence will speak for itself exposing the religious notions and corruptions of the institutional church system based on mistranslated words and paraphrases found in Scripture.
+If you have an interlinear Bible or a Greek lexicon, the evidence will speak for itself exposing the religious notions and corruptions of the institutional church system based on mistranslated words and paraphrases found in Scripture.

 For they that have used the OFFICE OF A DEACON well purchase to themselves a good degree, and great boldness in the faith which is in Christ Jesus. – 1 Timothy 3:13 KJV